 The state-of-the-art National Geographic Orion, the newest addition to our fleet, serves as a luxurious base camp for voyages to the far-flung corners of the planet.
 A fully stabilized, ice-class vessel, the Orion is at home navigating polar ice as well the small harbors of the South Pacific.
 The ship accommodates 102 guests in 53 spacious cabins.

-Each cabin features with windows facing the ocean, private facilities, climate controls, internet access, and a flat-screen TV with DVD/CD player.
+Each cabin features ocean views, private facilities, climate controls, internet access, and a flat-screen TV with DVD/CD player.
 Some cabins also have balconies.
 Single cabins in Category 1 and Category 3 include #301, 322, 323 and 512 and are highlighted in bright pink or bright blue on the deck plan.